Happy New Year! I hope you were able to spend some quality time with your family and watching the Boxing Day test!

 Did you know that in order to live a comfortable lifestyle in retirement now, a couple will need over $1 million in super (or similar investments) in order for them to live comfortably in retirement.
 If you are under 30, you will need approximately $3 million by the time you retire.
 Scary thought?

 Don’t panic, there are things you can do every day such as utilising the Power of 30, consolidating your super and reviewing your investments which can make a huge difference in regards to the lifestyle you will live in retirement or not.
 Make this year the year you master your super.
-If super is something you find complicated, consider getting an independent advisor on your side who can assist you in making the right decisions from the comfort of your own home.
+If super is something you find complicated, consider getting a financial advisor on your side who can assist you in making the right decisions from the comfort of your own home.

 Resolution Number Five: Review Your ‘Plan B’

 I still have not met anyone who has made a New Years Resolution for things to go wrong.
 We all make plans for things to go right, but unfortunately that is not often the case.
 The fact is there will be everyday (often young and healthy Australians) who will be unable to work for a long period of time due to an accident, injury or illness.
-It is important to have a discussion with an independent advisor about protecting your most important asset – you and your ability to earn an income.
+It is important to have a discussion with a financial advisor about protecting your most important asset – you and your ability to earn an income.

 On the flip side, I have met plenty of customers especially in their 50s who were unaware they were paying exorbitant insurance premiums in their super.
 I recently met a teacher (who had an industry super fund) who was paying over $15,000 per annum in insurance premiums, and had been for the last five years!
 Imagine if they had spoken to someone five years ago about this?

 What do you have in place to protect you and your loved ones if things did go wrong?
-Seek independent advice about the various different covers there are out there.
+Seek advice about the various different covers there are out there.
 I would also strongly advise NOT having all of your insurances funded through super.
 If you are concerned that your insurance cover may not pay out, you can obtain superior cover for a similar cost you are currently paying for your mobile phone.